dgs-intellisol/nexuscrux-website/README.md

-# Nexus Crux SaaS Website
+  # Build Nexus Crux SaaS Website

-This is a code bundle for Nexus Crux SaaS Marketing Website.
+  This is a code bundle for Build Nexus Crux SaaS Website.
 The original project is available at https://www.figma.com/design/4Wa8SgAE6NoldUDN9pppGX/Build-Nexus-Crux-SaaS-Website.

   ## Running the code

   Run `npm i` to install the dependencies.

   Run `npm run dev` to start the development server.

-## Deployment

-See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions to Hostinger.

-## Quick Deploy

-See [QUICK_DEPLOY.md](./QUICK_DEPLOY.md) for a quick deployment checklist.